Becket Keys School remote education provision: information for parents

 - Ask if there is extension work.
 Check with the teachers if your son/daughter is regularly finishing early.
 You can send teachers a message via: Contact-staff

 - Check what is happening on screens in “free time”.
 It would be good to get away from screens during down time.
 SnapChat, Instagram and WhatsApp are a dangerous waste of time.
 Limit these to an hour per day.
 Netflix and YouTube are also tempting ways to while away the hours.
 What is being watched?
 How many episodes?
 One or two episodes a day is more than enough.
 Make sure that these things are not disrupting lessons!

 I’m doing all this: what else can I do?

 - Chesskid.com is an excellent free site to learn to play chess.

-- Duolingo.com is another free site where students can practise their language skills.
+- Duolingo.com is a free site where students can practise their language skills.

 - Encourage reading for up to 2 hours a day.
 If you have a reluctant reader on your hands, look into audio books or read together.

 - uk.smartickmethod.com, IXL and MathsWatch are all great Mathematics websites.
 You can never do too much Maths!

 - Oak National Academy are offering many video lessons made by real teachers and used by real schools!
 Well worth a look.

 The remote curriculum: what is taught to students at home?